efugier/smartcat/README.md

 Ask anything without leaving you dear terminal

 ```
-sc -i "what's a sed command to remove trailaing whitespaces at the end of all non-markdown files?"
+sc -i "sed command to remove trailaing whitespaces at the end of all non-markdown files?"
 > sed -i '' 's/[ \t]*$//' *.* !(*.md)
 ```